2sync

 Best forAuthorRating

-At 4.95 out of 5 with over 100 ratings, it has one of the highest satisfaction scores on this list.
-The color-coding feature is a simple but effective way to distinguish work tasks from personal ones at a glance.
+At 4.87 out of 5 across 183 ratings, it has one of the highest satisfaction scores on this list.
+The color-coding is a simple but effective way to distinguish work tasks from personal ones at a glance.
 If you prefer visual differentiation over complex structures, this template keeps things clean.

 Best forAuthorRating

-This official Notion template pairs a weekly planner with an embedded 2026 calendar, so you can plan tasks with a full view of the month and year alongside your weekly layout.
+This official Notion template pairs a weekly planner with an integrated calendar, so you can plan tasks with a full view of the month alongside your weekly layout.
 It also includes priority levels for ranking what matters most.

-The calendar integration makes it particularly useful if you plan around fixed dates: deadlines, meetings, or recurring events.
+The calendar makes it particularly useful if you plan around fixed dates: deadlines, meetings, or recurring events.
+Its 4.94 score rests on only 17 ratings, so treat it as promising rather than proven.
 For more calendar-centric templates, see our collection of the best Notion calendar templates.

 10. Weekly Planner for Creators and Business Owners